arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/functional-sequences-of-learning-interactions/practice-response-sequences/the-interspersal-ratio.md

 ---
+has_children: false
 layout: default
+nav_order: 5
-title: "The interspersal ratio
+title: 'The interspersal ratio '
-"
-nav_order: Theinterspersalratio
-has_children: false
 ---
 # The interspersal ratio